 - Virtual Voting

 Gossip about Gossip basically means attaching a small additional amount of information to this Gossip, which are two hashes containing the last two people talked to.
 Using this information, a Hashgraph can be built and regularly updated when more information is gossiped, on each node.

 Once the Hashgraph is ready, it is easy to know what a node would vote, since we are aware of information that each node has and when they knew it.
 This data can thus be used as an input to the voting algorithm and to find which transactions have reached consensus quickly.

 Hashgraph vs Blockchain

 Blockchain technology is an incorruptible digital ledger of economic transactions.
 However, it can be programmed to record not just financial transactions but virtually everything of value.
 Information held on a blockchain exists as shared and is continually reconciled/updated.
 This ensures the records/data it holds are identical across the network and not stored in any individual location.
 As such, the blockchain cannot be controlled by any single entity.
 Second, it has no single point of failure.

-Hashgraph, on the other hand, claims to support a superior data structure capable of solving many of the problems that the Blockchain community has been struggling with for some time like, consensus mechanism.
+Hashgraph, on the other hand, claims to support a superior data structure capable of solving many of the problems that the Blockchain community has been struggling with for some time like, consensus mechanisms.

 Until now, consensus technologies were classified into one of two categories:

 - Private (solutions relying on Leader-based consensus algorithms)